Understanding Collector

 #### Registry keys <a href="#componentsofcollector-registrykeys" id="componentsofcollector-registrykeys"></a>

-During installation, Collector creates the following keys in the Registry of Windows:
+During installation, Collector creates the following keys in Windows Registry:

 ```